mrkhan393/Alzheimer-Stage-Classifier/README.md

 ## What It Does

 1. You upload a brain MRI image.
-2. The system checks if it really looks like an MRI (not a random cat photo 😸).
+2. The system checks if it really looks like an MRI (not a random cat photo).
 3. If valid, it predicts the Alzheimer's stage using a deep learning model.
 4. The prediction and confidence scores are stored on the blockchain as NFT metadata.
 5. You get back the result and the blockchain transaction hash. - Future Works